siyelo/dna/_docs/what-is-siyelo.md

 independent consultant (full freedom, no support), and being an employee (little freedom, lots of support).

-In geek-terms, Siyelo is a “runtime environment for consultants” :o)
+In geek-terms, Siyelo is a "runtime environment for consultants" :o)

 Here’s the [story of how Crisp came up with this A3](http://blog.crisp.se/2010/05/08/henrikkniberg/1273272420000).